Taskkill/parallise/README.md

 ```

+# Executed function
+Function expression which you are supplying into Parallise function should be old fashioned function expression.
+In this time it cannot parse and transform arrow function expressions, neither it can create async functions.
+As for arrow functions there is plan of implementation, async functions on the other hand will not be implemented, because it seems useless.

 # It's worker-less!

 Main reason why you should choose this package is because it doesn't use native Worker creation.